Strong Spin-Motion Coupling in the Ultrafast Dynamics of Rydberg Atoms

-Following preparation of the ground-state atoms, they are then coherently excited to the $\ket{\uparrow} = \ket{29S}$ Rydberg state using a two-photon excitation with broadband laser pulses as described in Ref.~\cite{SM} and shown in Fig.~\ref{Fig1}(b).
-This prepares each atom in a coherent electronic superposition $\ket{\psi}_{\rm elec} = \sqrt{1-p}\ket{\downarrow} + \sqrt{p}\ket{\uparrow}$, with $p$ the probability to be in the Rydberg state, and where we mapped the ground and Rydberg states to a spin-1/2.
+Following preparation of the ground-state atoms, they are then coherently excited to the $\ket{\uparrow} = \ket{29S}$ Rydberg state using a two-photon (779 and 483 nm) off-resonant excitation with broadband laser pulses ($\sim$10 picoseconds duration) as described in Ref.~\cite{SM} and shown in Fig.~\ref{Fig1}(b).
+This prepares each atom in a coherent electronic superposition $\ket{\psi}_{\rm elec} = \sqrt{1-p}\ket{\downarrow} + \sqrt{p}\ket{\uparrow}$, with $p$ the probability to be in the Rydberg state, typically $4-6\%$~\cite{TSG16,BSM23}, and where we mapped the ground and Rydberg states to a spin-1/2.
 Two atoms in the $29S$ state experience strong dipole-dipole interaction in the vdW regime.
 Figure~\ref{Fig1}(c) shows the interaction potential calculated using the pairinteraction software~\cite{Weber2017,SPA17}.
 It is very well approximated by an isotropic, repulsive, vdW form $V(r) = C_{6}/r^{6}$, where the calculated coefficient $C_6^{\rm th}$ is $2\pi \times 16 \, {\rm MHz} \, \mu{\rm m}^6$.
-At the shortest inter-atomic distance, the interaction is expected to be $0.7$~GHz.
 The mixing with the dominant interaction channel (the pair-state $28P-29P$) remains negligible thanks to its large energy separation of 20 GHz.
 Choosing a Rydberg $S$-state, rather than $D$-state as in previous works~\cite{CTM21,BSM23}, was motivated by obtaining this clean isotropic potential, despite the increased experimental challenge caused by the smaller excitation strength of $S$-state and in spectrally resolving the $S$ and $D$ states when using picosecond laser pulses~\cite{SM}.

-\textit{The model Hamiltonian} Here, we discuss the model Hamiltonian, including the motional degrees of freedom.
+\textit{The model Hamiltonian} Here, we discuss the model Hamiltonian, including the motional d.o.f..
 Following excitation, each atom $j$ is initially in a product state of spatial and internal d.o.f. $\ket{\psi_j} = \ket{\psi}_{\rm spatial} \otimes \ket{\psi}_{\rm elec.}$.
 We then consider the evolution of this system in the nanosecond timescale relevant for spin-spin and spin-motion entanglement.
 For such short duration, the motion of atoms can be completely ignored: the position probability distribution do not have time to evolve either from the absence of confining potential for the Rydberg state or from the vdW repulsion.
 The ultrafast dynamics is then driven only by: